0xH4KU/H4KU.com/docs/INTEGRITY.md

 npm run integrity:check
 ```

-The script recomputes the checksum across `folders`, `works`, `pages`, and `socials` inside `_aggregated.json` and compares it with the persisted `_integrity` field.
+The script recomputes the checksum across `folders`, `images`, `pages`, and `socials` inside `_aggregated.json` and compares it with the persisted `_integrity` field.
 It exits with a non-zero status when the numbers do not match so CI pipelines can fail fast.

 ### Updating the Checksum